 The taste is unlike any tea I’ve ever known.
 It’s a rich blending of flavors that stays with you long after you’ve reached the bottom of the cup.
 It’s an aroma that perfumes the air from the moment you open the canister to the first sip of the morning.
 And it comes in such an astounding variety that if you tried a different blend every day, it would take at least two years to taste them all.

 I’ve been a passionate tea drinker all of my adult life, but it wasn’t until four years ago that I discovered Mariage Frères.
-We were on vacation, having lunch at a La Tarte Tropézienne in Saint-Tropez, when I spotted the stunning black Mariage Frères canisters in a display with other food items.
+Herb and I were on vacation, having lunch at a La Tarte Tropézienne in Saint-Tropez, when I spotted the stunning black Mariage Frères canisters in a display with other food items.
 I picked up a few for gifts and one for myself, opting for French Breakfast because the shop didn’t carry my usual favorite, English Breakfast.
 It was one of those moments when you have no idea what a treasure you have just stumbled upon.

 I carefully parceled out my Mariage Frères tea leaves in the weeks after returning home.
 It’s harder to find – and more expensive – in the U.S. There are retail outlets in London, Germany, Japan and France.
 In Tokyo and Paris, there are Mariage Frères Restaurants & Tea Rooms, including the original Marais location on rue du Bourg-Tibourg, where the Mariage Brothers had their offices more than 150 years ago.

 I must have spent weeks planning the pilgrimage to my Mariage Frères mothership.
 We would have one day in Paris on an excursion from Honfleur, arriving in time for lunch at the original Marais location.
-My husband joked that I should bring a separate suitcase just for the tea.
+Herb joked that I should bring a separate suitcase just for the tea.
 And in classic Lucy Ricardo fashion, I mentioned that I might also need room for a Mariage Frères teapot!

 The skies in Honfleur were overcast that morning as we boarded the bus for the three-hour journey.
 There were about twenty of us from the Crystal Symphony who were heading to Paris on personal adventures, and we shared the bus with a group going on a guided tour.
 As we left the harbor, the group’s tour guide made an announcement: The Seine River was so high that boats were no longer able to navigate under the bridges.
 Their river tour would be changed to a tour of Notre Dame.
 And if any of us going on our own were planning to visit a museum, we should be aware that the Louvre and D’Orsay were closed to enable workers to move works of art to higher ground.